jacobian/djangobook.com/chapter02.rst

 After downloading from Git and following the preceding steps, there's no need to run ``python setup.py install``-- you've just done the work by hand!

-Because the Django trunk changes often with bug fixes and feature additions, you'll probably want to update it every once in a while.
+Because the Django code changes often with bug fixes and feature additions, you'll probably want to update it every once in a while.
 To update the code, just run the command ``git pull origin master`` from within the ``djmaster`` directory.
 When you run that command, Git will contact https://github.com/django/django,